 You’ll have the rest of the afternoon at leisure in Belfast — if you’re interested in perusing the Titanic Museum, your onboard Concierge can help secure tickets.

-Back on board, get your foot stomping at an Irish music session, followed by dinner.
+Back on board, trace the route of the Titanic as we depart Belfast.
+Plus, get your foot stomping at an Irish music session, followed by dinner.

 Disembark the Ocean Explorer, and discover Kilkenny’s many treasures, including Kilkenny Castle

 Today the ship returns to Dublin, where you’ll disembark for the remainder of your journey.
 After breakfast, say goodbye to your room and venture out to Kilkenny Castle, a sprawling 12th-century manor and the onetime residence of several royal families.
 A guided tour will reveal the secrets and history of the estate, including the fact that few buildings in Ireland can boast a longer history of continuous occupation than Kilkenny Castle!

 After, you’ll get money for lunch in Kilkenny — an arts and crafts hub — and have a bit of free time to shop!

 After, visit Jerpoint Park for a guided heritage tour that will lead you through unspoiled countryside along the River Nore.
 You’ll visit the 800-year-old Church of St. Nicholas, the Tomb Effigy of St. Nicholas, and Hunts Private Cemetery.
 Then, grab your camera for a sheepdog demonstration.
 You’ll learn the thoughtful and labor-intensive training process the Border collies, the preferred breed used here, go through, including the technique called “the strong eye” to stare down the local sheep.

 Next, check in to your hotel and enjoy an evening at leisure in Dublin, with dinner on your own.